 All gasket used on this appliance are produced from a heat resistant material called Manniglas.
-The glass gasket will have to be replaced when a new piece of glass is fitted as the gaskets become brittle after firing the stove.
-Over time, you may also find, that the gasket changes colour.
+Over time, you may find that the gasket changes colour.
 This is due to a reduction in the pigment used in the manufacture of the product and no cause for concern.